google/temporian/docs/docstring_guidelines.md

     Longer class information...

     Attributes:
-        likes_spam: A boolean indicating if we like SPAM or not.
+        likes_spam: Boolean indicating if we like SPAM or not.
-        eggs: An integer count of the eggs we have laid.
+        eggs: Integer count of the eggs we have laid.
     """
 ```